jjallaire/draftpod/src/components/guide/articles/cardpools.md

 ## Draft Cardpools

-To use draftpod for a multi-player draft you'll need to specify exactly what paper _cardpool_ you are drafting from.
+To use Draftpod for a multi-player draft you'll need to specify exactly what paper _cardpool_ you are drafting from.
 This is so that the packs built for the draft accurately reflect the paper cards you have on hand.
 Once you've completed the draft, you will assemble decks for playing by pulling cards out of the cardpool.

-This article covers selecting a set of cards to draft with, organizing them for play, and finally registering them with for use with draftpod.
+This article covers selecting a set of cards to draft with, organizing them for play, and finally registering them with for use with Draftpod.

 ### Selecting Cards